| HONESTe Online Consumer Identity Tips

 Service at 1-800-275-8777 to request a vacation hold if you are

-Any written sensitive information needs to be locked away.
+going to be away and cannot collect your mail.
+Protect sensitive information Any written sensitive information needs to be locked away.
 Never

 leave it in view of others.
 Destroy your copies of credit card charges

+after your statement arrives.
 If you are asked to provide personal information, ask why it is

 needed and how it will be used.
 Never give out information unless

 you've initiated the contact and confirm whom you are dealing with.
+This includes all contacts through the mail, phone, and Internet.

-Carry only the basics in your wallet: your driver's license, one ATM
+Find out if there is any alternative information you can provide.
+Keep only basic information in your wallet Carry only the basics in your wallet: your driver's license, one ATM

 card, and one credit card.
 Keep a separate list of contact and